Top 10 Non-Trading Udemy Courses To Make You A Rounded Trader

 Course #6: Focus And Flow State: A Comprehensive Brain Guide

-However, it’s not easy to find resources that cover the topic of focus in a practical manner that is not overwhelming you with academic discussion.
+However, it’s not easy to find resources that cover the topic of focus in a practical manner that does not overwhelm you with academic discussion.

 This short course by Brain Academy fits the bill.
 It explains the limits to your focus, the types of distractions, and the tactics to improve your concentration.

 It’s impossible to trade well under financial stress.
-This is why I always ask my students to get their personal finance organized before they even think about risking their hard-earned income.
+This is why I always advise aspiring traders to get their personal finance organized before they even think about risking their hard-earned income.

 In practice, there are two key areas to work out: